Full Table of Contents

 It was only later that she determined (on her own through extensive investigation) that the radiologist had injected the clotting agent into an artery.
 Blood no longer was flowing to six feet of her small intestine.
 When asked about the problem, the radiologist created an explanation that had nothing to do with him or anything he had done.
 He attributed the post-op problem to simple peritoneal irritation.
 People in medicine do not report information that could indicate a fault with their practice, or the practice of anyone in medicine.
 Instead, routinely they create speculations that suggest it has nothing to do with them or anyone else in medicine (ask any patient who has tried to get iatrogenic injuries diagnosed).

-Since it wasn't in the record, other doctors examining her didn't know about the D-Stat.
-Her husband informed them of it and they made no note of it either - not even a "husband says" note in case someone further down the line needed to know.
+Since it wasn’t in the record where anyone could find it, other doctors examining her didn’t know about the D-Stat.
+Her husband informed them of it and they made no note of it either – not even a “husband says” note in case someone further down the line needed to know.
 The patient was a physician.
-If they didn't believe the husband they could have asked her for confirmation, or they could have asked the radiologist who used the D-Stat, but information gathering for accurate reporting and diagnosis is the opposite of what is done in medicine.
+If they didn’t believe the husband they could have asked her for confirmation, or they could have asked the radiologist who used the D-Stat, but information gathering for accurate reporting and diagnosis is the opposite of what is done in medicine.
 Patients would be better off with it, but providers are better off without it and so that is what we get.

 Where are the reliable narrators in medicine?